 6. Dirty Condenser or Evaporator Coils

-HVAC systems produce condensation that drains through designated pipes.
-If these drains become clogged, water can back up and leak around the unit.
+HVAC systems naturally produce condensation.
+If the drain line becomes clogged, water may back up and leak around the unit.
+Persistent leaks can damage floors, walls, and system components.

 8. Uneven Room Temperatures